Olivier-Boudeville/OSDL-Orge/src/code/servers/functional-services/database-storage/doc/OrgeDatabase.rst

 Conventions
 -----------

 Each table field has to respect a specified datatype.
-A datatype can define base constraints, that will be enforced at all times between transactions.
+A datatype can define base constraints, that will be enforced at all times, between transactions.

-Per-field additional constraints can be defined as well, this includes:
+Per-field additional constraints can be defined as well.
+This includes:

- * mandatory: the field has to be set (this is the default)
+ - mandatory: the field has to be set (this is the default)
- * optional: the field may be not set
+ - optional: the field may be not set

 Identifiers